 Is a detailed hypothetical tax calculation necessary?

 In general, the more detailed a hypothetical tax withholding calculation is, the more accurate it is likely to be.
-This can result in fewer surprises to the assignee and reduce administrative time when the tax equalization is completed at year-end.
+This can result in fewer surprises for the assignee and reduce administrative time when the tax equalization is completed at year-end.

 Other factors that may impact the decision to prepare a detailed calculation:

-• The company's equalization policy: What income is being equalized?
+- The company's equalization policy: What income is being equalized?
 Are there limitations on the equalization of non-company (personal) or equity income?

-• The international assignment program's administrative costs and cost constraints: Does the additional cost associated with a detailed calculation yield enough benefit?
+- The international assignment program's administrative costs and cost constraints: Does the additional cost associated with a detailed calculation yield enough benefit?
 Will a comprehensive calculation help identify the need to increase hypothetical tax withholdings and thus reduce the overall cost of the assignment?

-• Impact of alternative calculations: Will using a higher flat rate of hypothetical withholding on non-periodic and/or non-company income help reduce potentially large tax equalization settlements due to the company?
+- Impact of alternative calculations: Will using a higher flat rate of hypothetical withholding on non-periodic and/or non-company income help reduce potentially large tax equalization settlements due to the company?

 The above list is not all-inclusive but presents questions to consider.
 We recommend reviewing these points with your mobility tax services provider if you are considering adopting guidelines for more detailed hypothetical tax calculations.